 Undesirable side effects caused by our product candidates could cause us or regulatory authorities, including IRBs, to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA, the EMA, the MHRA or other comparable foreign regulatory authorities.
 For example, in our ongoing trials, two patients were considered by the investigator to have experienced immune effector cell-associated neurotoxicity syndrome, or ICANS.
 The investigator deemed the first serious adverse event to be related to ATL001.
 This patient was treated with dexamethasone and tocilizumab and their acute condition improved.
 However, the nature of this therapeutic intervention would be expected to suppress the expansion and persistence of the infused ATL001.
+Subsequent to this, the patient was admitted to hospice, and subsequently died, due to cancer disease progression.
+The second patient experienced neurological symptoms that worsened 109 days after administration of ATL001.
 The event was deemed a possible ICANS event, though the clinical presentation was very atypical for this.
-The patient also continued to experience disease progression and was ultimately put on end of life care and medical treatment was caesed.
-The case was reviewed by the IDSMC, including additional data from the post-mortem and translational science outputs related to CNet engraftment and cytokine release, with the final conclusion that the event was unlikely related to the treatment with ATL001.
+The patient also continued to experience disease progression and was ultimately put on end of life care and medical treatment was ceased.
+The case was reviewed by the IDSMC, including additional data from the post-mortem and translational science outputs related to cNet engraftment and cytokine release, with the final conclusion that the event was unlikely related to the treatment with ATL001.
 While we have not seen additional instances of ICANS in our trials, patients may experience future serious adverse events which could halt the trials.
 The FDA or comparable foreign regulatory authorities, or IRBs and other reviewing entities, may also require, or we may voluntarily develop, strategies for managing adverse events during clinical development, which could include restrictions on our enrollment criteria, the use of stopping criteria, adjustments to a study's design, reconsent of enrolled patients, or the monitoring of safety data by a data monitoring committee, among other strategies.
-FDA, the EMA, the MHRA or a comparable foreign regulatory authority requests for additional data re information could als
+FDA, the EMA, the MHRA or a comparable foreign regulatory authority requests for additional data or information could also result in substantial delays in the approval of our current product candidate and any future product candidates.
+Further, clinical trials by their nature utilize a sample of the potential patient population.
+With a limited number of subjects, rare and severe side effects of our product candidates may only be uncovered with a significantly larger number of patients exposed to the product candidate.
+Additionally, results of our clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics, which may stem from our therapies specifically or may be due to an illness from which the clinical trial subject is suffering.
+If we do observe severe side effects in our clinical trials, our ongoing clinical trials may be halted or put on clinical hold prior to completion if there is an unacceptable safety risk for patients.